smeehan12/standalone-recast-tutorial/_episodes/03-gitlab-ci.md

 These all sound like tasks that a Dockerfile would be great for!
 And indeed, the first key component of automated environment preservation with gitlab CI/CD is to add a Dockerfile to the repo with these specifications.

 > ## `atlas` User in ATLAS Containers
 > By default, files added to a docker container will be owned by root user.
-However, it's considered good practice to avoid actually working as root user unnecessarily since this minimizes the risk of accidentally misusing root privileges [FIXME: Lukas, is this the main reason?], so the analysisbase images use a non-root `atlas` user by default.
+However, it's considered good practice to avoid actually working as root user unnecessarily since this minimizes the risk of accidentally misusing root privileges, so the analysisbase images use a non-root `atlas` user by default.
 >
 > Because of this, if we don't explicitly make the directory containing your analysis code owned by `atlas` user, you may run into permission issues when your code tries to run (as atlas user) and create new files and plots, etc. inside the directory.
 {: .callout}

 ### Writing your Gitlab Dockerfile

-So far, you've been starting your containers from the atlas/analysisbase:21.2.75 base image, volume-mounting your analysis code, and building the code manually, maybe with the help of some aliases and shell scripts [FIXME: will this statement be accurate??].
+So far, you've been starting your containers from the atlas/analysisbase:21.2.75 base image, volume-mounting your analysis code, and building the code manually, maybe with the help of some aliases and shell scripts.
 Now we're going to write a Dockerfile that automatically adds your code to the container and builds it, then bundles all this into a new container that's ready to run your code!

 > ## Exercise (10 min)
-> Working from your shell, cd into the top level of your gitlab repo for the VHbb analysis.
+> Working from your shell (i.e. **not** from inside the `atlas/analysisbase:21.2.75` container), cd into the top level of your gitlab repo for the VHbb analysis.
 Create an empty file named Dockerfile
 >
 > ~~~
 > touch Dockerfile